 - Sustain Change for a long period of time

-- Too much Reinforcement can lead to overload of states which can diminish the results
+- Too much Reinforcement can lead to an overload of states which can diminish the results

-Negative Reinforcement is defined as strengthening of a behavior because a negative condition is stopped or avoided.
+- Negative: Negative Reinforcement is defined as strengthening of behavior because a negative condition is stopped or avoided.